alpernae/alpernae/README.md

 </div>

-I break things, find what shouldn't be there, and build tools to do it faster — focused on web, source code, and mobile security.
-CVEs disclosed.
-Bugs reported.
-Tools built when nothing else fits.
+I break things, find what shouldn't be there, and build tools to do it faster.
+Focused on web, source code security.
+Besides being an application security researcher I'm also developer, built things that helps people.

 ### 🔭 Building